hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

   that do not.
 - TODO: Mention the corresponding project functioning on GitHub.

+## Serving the trained model as part of a webapp

 But we want to make a near real time web service out of this, and so we look for extensions of this algorithm.

-## Make into a web service with TensorFlow Serving and Kubernetes

-- TODO: Introduce the Johnson paper.
+- TODO: Introduce the Johnson paper for huge optimisation.
+- TODO: Optimisation of and shortcuts to the implementation above to make it suitable for a user-facing app.
+- TODO: Explain the theory behind serving a learnt model; TensorFlow serving?
 - TODO: Step through important aspects of the implementation.
-- TODO: Optimisation of and shortcuts to the implementation above to make it suitable for a user-facing app.
-- TODO: Explain the theory behind serving a learnt model.

 ## Conclusion

+- TODO: Repeat what we saw with some examples relating back to first motivating examples from Prisma.
 - TODO: Reiterate some insights.
   - Maybe a giant array of pixels is not the best way of representing an image if we wish to understand it better.
   - Some classes of problems are hard to solve with a priori known rules, and require learning machines. -> Have them automatically discover the representations needed to solve arbitrary problems.
-- TODO: Repeat what we saw with some examples relating back to first motivating examples from Prisma.
 - TODO: Talk about ideas for extension and improvement.

 ## Selected references and further reading